Need a Ghostwriter?

 Pricing for ghostwriting can span a broad range.
 You should know that you will get what you pay for.
-Some ghostwriters advertise extremely low rates, but if you’re interested in producing a high-quality book, written by an experienced author, you’ll need to pay them what they are worth.
+Some ghostwriters advertise extremely low rates, which can be appealing.
+However, if you’re interested in producing a high-quality book, written by an experienced author, you’ll need to pay them what a good writer is worth.

 Be ready to answer basic questions

 In order to get a bid from a ghostwriter, you need to be able to answer various questions.
 A ghostwriter will need to know:

 - How many words your book will be

 - The general subject matter or genre of the book.

 It’s also wise to ask your prospective ghostwriter about their fee before you get too far in the conversation.
 There is no sense in pouring out your heart and story, only to learn that the writer is way out of your price range.
 It’s worth noting that most ghostwriters share their price on their website.